arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/04.python-arduino-data-exchange/content.md

 ### Next Steps

-- You may now further process the data that you receive from the Arduino sketch and e.g. upload it to a Cloud service or similar.
+- You may further process the data you receive from the Arduino sketch and, e.g., upload it to a Cloud service or similar.
 - Familiarize yourself with Docker commands to adjust the docker configuration to your needs.